Versent/unicreds/README.md

 # unicreds

 unicreds is currently a pretty faithful port of [credstash](https://github.com/fugue/credstash) to [golang](https://golang.org/).

+# overview

-This utility enables secure storage secrets in [DynamoDB](https://aws.amazon.com/dynamodb/) using [KMS](https://aws.amazon.com/kms/) to encrypt and sign these Credentials.
+This command line utility automates the storage of encrypted secrets in [DynamoDB](https://aws.amazon.com/dynamodb/) using [KMS](https://aws.amazon.com/kms/) to encrypt and sign these Credentials.
 Access to these keys is controlled using [IAM](https://aws.amazon.com/iam/).

 # setup